Pythagorean Theorem Calculator

 What if the hypotenuse is shorter than a leg?

-That is geometrically impossible — the hypotenuse must always be the longest side.
+That is geometrically impossible.
+The hypotenuse must always be the longest side.
 The calculator will show an error if you enter a hypotenuse value that is not longer than the known leg.

 Are the results exact?